v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 - Remote Lock
 - Sync

-All other actions are not supported.
+All other actions aren't supported.

-## End user actions
+## End-user actions
 On User Enrollment devices, end users can perform these actions on their devices from the Company Portal application and website:
 - Rename.
 This action applies only to the user-facing name within the Company Portal.
 It won’t fully rename the device outside of that context.
 - Remove